tencent cloud

 NSString *

-Required when a custom language is used
+Required when custom languages are used

-The target .lproj folder name, such as ja.lproj
+Target .lproj folder name, such as ja.lproj

 Note: